The 8 Best Spinal Decompression Exercises & Stretches

 The back roller wheel follows the natural curve of the spine to fit perfectly between the shoulder blades.
 When you roll your back over it – it stretches your back muscles, massages them, and at the same time – provides spine traction, and takes the pressure off the discs.

-The Cat stretch is another popular yoga and pilates back pain relief exercise to practice daily.
+The Cat cow (also known as the cat camel stretch) stretch is another popular yoga and pilates back pain relief exercise to practice daily.
 It decompresses your spine while strengthening your core muscles at the same time.

 And the best news?
 You’ll almost certainly get a good back crack while you’re at it.

 According to physical therapist Dr. Nicole Lombardo, this exercise has delivered great results for her patients.

 1. Get on the floor by getting down on all fours.
 Position your hands so they are right under your shoulders and knees in line with your hips.

 2. Take a deep breath, and arch your back downwards while lifting your chest and head – to a cat pose.
 At this point, you may feel a wonderful back crack that suggests that pressure was relieved from your discs.

 3. Then exhale, and now push your torso towards the ceiling creating a hump-like posture (camel pose), while relaxing your head toward to floor.
 Try to “glue” your belly button to your back to enhance the stretch.